aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Such components are often called «services» or «micro-services», and an architecture based on them is called «services-oriented» (SOA).

 It's not about that SOA is the best possible architecture, or that micro-services is the wave of the future.
 The point is that sometimes we have to separate our components all the way to the service level.

+#### INDEPENDENT DEVELOP-ABILITY

+When components are strongly decoupled, the interference between teams is mitigated.

+- The BR do not know about the UI.
+Good.
+Thus the UI team does not affect the BR team.
+- The use cases are docoupled from one another.
+Good.
+Thus the team focusing on «add order» use case will not interfere with the team focusing on «delete order» use case.

+So long as layers and use cases are decoupled, architecture will support the organization of the teams, irrespective of whether they are organized as feature teams, component teams, layer teams, etc.